Who needs to comply with DORA? All your questions answered

 - Maintaining business continuity and operational resilience plans

-- Complying with EU privacy and confidentiality requirements as applicable
+- Complying with applicable EU privacy and confidentiality obligations

 Who is exempt from DORA?

-DORA excludes certain entities due to factors like smaller size, limited ICT risk exposure, or non-critical operations.
+DORA excludes certain entities due to smaller size, limited ICT risk exposure, or non-critical operations.

 Per Article 2, exemptions include: